dapr/proposals/20260304-RBS-workflow-history-propagation-signing.md

   HistoryPropagationAncestors ancestors = 2;
 }

+// A signing identity's X.509 certificate, stored once and referenced
+// by index from HistorySignature entries.
+This avoids duplicating the
+// certificate across every signature from the same identity.
+// Stored as individual actor state keys: sigcert-000000, sigcert-000001, etc. message SigningCertificate {
+  // X.509 certificate (PEM-encoded) of the signing identity.
+  // This is the Dapr identity certificate (SVID).
+  // The SPIFFE ID is extracted from the certificate's SAN field
+  // during verification — it is not stored separately to avoid
+  // an unsigned field that could be spoofed. bytes certificate = 1;
+}

 // Signing metadata for a contiguous range of history events.
 // This is a metadata-only message - it does NOT contain the events themselves.
 // Events are stored once in OldEvents/NewEvents; this message references